• Skip to primary navigation

 By now, you must be familiar with the name!
 Mendenhall Glacier is the one best visible from the Nugget Falls area.

 You might be wondering why we added yet another glacier to the list.
-Actually, while the sights are relatively similar to other ones, the Mendenhall Glacier might be the most enjoyable for travellers who share a love for outdoor activities!
+While the sights are relatively similar to other ones, the Mendenhall Glacier might be the most enjoyable for travellers who share a love for outdoor activities!
 The hikes and trails that are prepared differ in difficulty, so you can start from the bottom and make your way to the upper levels to challenge yourself and test your strengths.

 Have you been to Alaska before?